Novelty Or Next Trend? Google Venture-Backed Kitchen United Looks To Open 400 Ghost Kitchens Nationwide

 "Most restaurants fail after a year," Nanquil said.
 "Occupancy costs, especially in Los Angeles and Orange County, are high."

-But ghost kitchens, very much like food trucks, will allow new brands to test themselves and possibly open their own storefronts later down the line, Nanquil said.
+But ghost kitchens, very much like food trucks, will allow new brands to test themselves and possibly open storefronts later down the line, Nanquil said.

 From a commercial real estate point of view, Nanquil said to expect more ghost kitchen brands to open and take up unused retail space.